TalTech-HPC-Centre/taltech-hpc-docs/docs/software/octave.md

 pkg install -forge -verbose octcdf
 ```

-You may need to scroll down when necessary and it should complete the compilation successfully.
-Then you can start using Octcdf in your Octave scripts by adding the line
+You may need to scroll down when necessary, and it should complete the compilation successfully.
+Then you can start using Octcdf in your Octave scripts by adding the line:

 ```octave
 pkg load octcdf